 If everything goes well you should see something like this rendered to the screen:

 That’s it for our quick look at SDL_ttf!
 Don’t forget to check out the documentation for the library to see what else it’s capable of.
-As always, if you run into any issues with the lesson feel free to post a comment below.
-I’ll see you again soon in Lesson 7: Taking Advantage of Classes.
+As always, if you run into any issues with the lesson feel free to send me an email or tweet.